Awkewainze/steam-emote-mapper/README.md

 # steam-emote-mapper
-Using Steam emotes to give your friends cancer
+Using Steam emotes to write a message

 ## How use?
 Follow link above, fairly simple input textarea